Adrenal Cancer: Stages

 The TNM system for adrenal cancer

 The most commonly used system to stage adrenal cancer is the TNM system from the American Joint Committee on Cancer.
 The ENSAT (European Network for the Study of Adrenal Tumors) staging system is also sometimes used.
-Both systems are based on the TNM categories.
-Be sure to ask your healthcare provider to explain the stage of your cancer to you in a way you can understand.
+Both systems are based on the same TNM categories.
+Ask your healthcare provider to explain the stage of your cancer to you in a way you can understand.

 The first step in staging is to find the value for each part of the TNM system.
 Here's what the letters stand for in the TNM system: